The 20 Best Cerebral Hypoxia Doctors Near Me in Glen Burnie, MD

 English, Arabic

 Dr. Fawzy is a pulmonary and critical care physician.
 He is an expert in the diagnosis and treatment of lung disease with a particular focus on asthma and COPD (emphysema and chronic bronchitis) and in the care of critically ill patients in the Medical ICU.
 Dr. Fawzy earned his M.D. from Stony Brook University.
 He completed his residency at Boston University Medical Center and fellowship in pulmonary and critical care medicine at Johns Hopkins University.
 Dr. Fawzy joined the Johns Hopkins faculty in 2020, and is supported by the NIH to conduct clinical and translational research investigating the role of platelet phenotypes in COPD.
 Dr. Fawzy is rated as an Advanced provider by MediFind in the treatment of Cerebral Hypoxia.
-His top areas of expertise are Chronic Obstructive Pulmonary Disease (COPD), Cerebral Hypoxia, Emphysema, and Bronchitis.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Chronic Obstructive Pulmonary Disease (COPD), Cerebral Hypoxia, Emphysema, and Bronchitis.
+Dr. Fawzy is board certified in American Board Of Internal Medicine.

 Advanced in Cerebral Hypoxia